quacksouls/bitwalk/plan.md

   - Go to Alpha Enterprises.
 Upgrade RAM of home server to at least 256GB RAM.
   - Use all RAM of home server to hack joesguns.
 Need to first kill the script that is hacking joesguns.
-  - Work in Software Job at MegaCorp.
-Requires at least 250 Hack.
+  - Apply for promotion at Carmichael Security.

 - [ ] Scanner and botnet
   - Go to Alpha Enterprises and buy the TOR router.